369hiper/KRMU-React-Notes/README.md

 # KRMU-React-Notes
-All Coding files and related content will be located here.
+All Coding files and related content will be located here and Projects are separated into different folders.